What to Eat in City Plaza: Poon Nah City

 Considered one of the staple foods in Singapore is Prawn Bee Hoon.
 In what to eat in City Plaza, you can find many places that offer this dish.
-Hence you can always tell which one looks good from the bad.
-I also prefer it with a dry base, but the soup base is good too.
+Hence, you can always tell which one looks good from the bad.
+I also prefer a dry base, but the soup base is good, too.

 Poon Nah City’s Prawn Bee Hoon, for me, does not have the wow factor.
-When it comes to the taste of their dry based prawn bee hoon that I’m looking for.
+When it comes to the taste of their dry-based prawn bee hoon, I’m looking for.
 Aside from their great noodle, the sauce tastes ordinary.

 Pig Kidney Mee Sua

-In what to eat in City Plaza, Pig Kidney Mee Sua is a dish that is good for the heart.
+In what to eat in City Plaza, Pig Kidney Mee Sua is a good dish for the heart.
 The kidney meat contains nutrients and proteins such as omega-three fatty acids.
-It may not sound edible for others, but it is tasty and lean.
+It may not sound edible to others, but it is tasty and lean.

 This is an underrated dish, but it is one of the must-try.
 It does not have the rammish taste of an internal organ.
 The kidney blends well with minced meat.
-So the mee sua is thin and not salty, that the soup is the one that balances the taste of the whole dish.
-There is a little bit of flavour in every bite that is why it is not overwhelming.
+So, the mee sua is thin and not salty, and the soup is the one that balances the taste of the whole dish.
+There is a little bit of flavour in every bite, which is why it is not overwhelming.

 Prawn Bean Flour Noodle

 Prawn Bean Flour Noodle is a dish that is lower in carbs because of the bean flour noodle.
-Soup base or dry base is up to you.
+The soup base or dry base is up to you.
 But I prefer this dish in the soup base.
-As you have known by now, I am not that much of a fan of their dry ground prawn noodles.
-Soup based prawn noodles bring out the naturally sweet taste of the fresh prawns.
+As you know by now, I am not much of a fan of their dry ground prawn noodles.
+Soup-based prawn noodles bring out the naturally sweet taste of the fresh prawns.

-Imagine a bowl of soft prawn bean flour noodles in an eggless clear broth that is being served to you!
+Imagine a bowl of soft prawn bean flour noodles in an eggless clear broth being served to you!
 It is a lovely dish, especially if you add sambal chilli.
-Make sure to not add the chillis all at once, as it can be intense.
+Make sure not to add the chillis all at once, as it can be intense.
 This dish can be perfect for rainy days indeed.